danycp5/Trabajo_final/Introduccion.md

 | contig00037 | 1 |

-Dectectandose también, las diferentes familias del IS ( tabla 3)
+Dectectándose también, las diferentes familias del IS ( tabla 3)
 | familia IS  | elemento IS identificado |
 | ------------- | ------------- |
 | IS1182  |4 |